 Under such circumstances, a qualified service technician should be contacted immediately to properly service the boiler and correct the problem.
-If a technician is not available, press a button on the display to wake it.
+If a technician is not available, depressing and holding the RESET button for more than 1 second will remove the lockout state so additional trials for ignition can be performed.

-Then press the RESET button to remove the lockout state so additional trials for ignition can be performed.
 If the RESET key is not pressed (error code 501 or 503), the boiler will reset automatically after an hour.

-C. Important
+D. Important Notice